John Bache, Cheshire - Chair

 John has been a magistrate since 1989.
 He has been a member of the Youth Panel since 1992 and was Chair of the Youth Panel from 1998 to 2000.
 He was Deputy Bench Chair from 2006 to 2008 and Bench Chair from 2009 to 2011.
 He was Chair of Cheshire JIG in 2010 and 2011 and Chair of the North West Region of the National Bench Chairmen’s Forum in 2011.
 He has given evidence at the House of Commons Justice Committee and various other parliamentary inquiries.
 He was a member of Lord Laming's Independent Review of Looked-After Children in the Criminal Justice System and of the Judicial Youth Justice Committee, chaired by Mr Justice William Davis.

 John is a doctor and was a consultant in Accident and Emergency for 26 years, until he took early retirement when he was elected Chair of the Bench.
 His interests include violence in the NHS and the harmful effects of alcohol.
 He enjoys history and current affairs and relaxes by walking his two dogs.

 John is married with four children.

 Beverley Higgs JP, Somerset - Deputy Chair

 Beverley was appointed to the South Somerset & Mendip Bench in 2005.
 Since 2008 she has sat as an Adult Court Chair.
-She is currently a co-opted member of the Somerset MA Branch, a member of the TDC and has mentored new magistrates.
+She is currently a co-opted member of the Somerset MA Branch, a member of the Training and Development Committee and has mentored new magistrates.
 Since 2014 Beverley has been a member of the MA Training Committee with a particular interest in appraisal and continuing professional development.
 She served on the Board of Trustees from January 2015 until the MA AGM on 18 November 2017 when she was elected Deputy Chair.